-Unlike some cities, Crandon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Crandon are a mix of both white- and blue-collar jobs.
+Crandon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Crandon is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Crandon who work in office and administrative support (11.14%), management occupations (10.34%), and sales jobs (7.92%).
+There are especially a lot of people living in Crandon who work in office and administrative support (11.44%), management occupations (9.13%), and business and financial occupations (7.63%).

-The percentage of adults in Crandon with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.53% of adults in Crandon have a bachelor's degree or advanced degree.
+The percentage of people in Crandon with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.69% of people over 25 have a bachelor's degree or advanced degree.

 Crandon is a somewhat ethnically-diverse city.
 The people who call Crandon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crandon residents report their race to be White, followed by Native American.
 Important ancestries of people in Crandon include Irish, Polish, English, and French Canadian.